HOME WoW Dragonflight Dragonriding guide

-One of the main Dragonflight novelties Dragonriding system looks like one of the most outstanding casual features among all the last expansions.
-In this guide, we’ll tell you everything you need to know about Dragonriding, its abilities, talents, customization, etc.
+One of the main novelties in the Dragonflight game is the Dragonriding system.
+It looks like one of the most outstanding casual features among all the latest expansions.
+In this guide, we will tell you everything you need to know about Dragonriding, its abilities, talents, customization, and more.

 Dragonriding Overview

-• Drakes aren’t only good for flying, they can also be used as standard ground mounts.
+• Don’t underestimate the versatility of drakes!
+In addition to flying, they can also be used as standard ground mounts.

-• You can only use Dragon Isles drakes for Dragonriding.
-No floating alpacas or even gargoyles, sadly.
+• Unfortunately, you can’t use other mounts for Dragonriding.
+No floating alpacas or gargoyles, unfortunately.

 Dragonflight leveling!